raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 I went out and bought a book on Go, a book for beginners.
 I read it cover to cover, but I still felt blind.
 The game seemed out of reach.
 I have learned many games before and since, and usually there is something I can grasp right away. backgammon appears to be a race at first glance.
 Later, you learn more about blocking and timing and back games and blitzes and you appreciate that it is rarely just a race.
 Most other games are similar, there is some obvious thing you are trying to do, and the subtleties come later.
 Go didn't give me anything so obvious to understand.

 I didn't try playing Go again for years.
 When friends brought up the game, I changed the subject.
 I got into Japanese Maples and Koi keeping, yet avoided Go.
-Then I moved house, and in sorting through my games I pulled out a Go board. i can't even remember buying it.
+Then I moved house, and in sorting through my games I pulled out a Go board.
+I can't even remember buying it.
 My friend suggested we play, and last night I made another attempt to learn the game.

 I felt a great deal of anxiety.
 My friend tried to show me the rules.
 She would put some stones on the board to explain something, and I would ask a lot of questions, disrupting the flow of her instruction.
 I was impatient, edgy.
 Every time she showed me something, I would focus on what she wasn't telling me, afraid that I would miss some critical detail.
 I'm sure it was frustrating for me to continually ask questions about things she would have demonstrated in a moment had I been patient.